steffres/querPy/README.md

 OPTIONAL, if not set, 5 will be used

+#### cooldown_between_queries
+defines how many seconds should be waited between execution of individual queries in order to prevent exhaustion of Google API due to too many writes per time-interval

+OPTIONAL, if not set, 0 will be used

 #### endpoint
 defines the SPARQL endpoint against which all the queries are run